Seniors need to learn healthy eating guidelines probably even more than any other demographic to lead a long, healthy life.

 A safe and obvious method.
 Whichever direction you choose to go, keep these two principles in mind: aim for simple and natural.

 So, just what is simple?
-Simple means more basic foods which might mean fewer condiments.
+Simple means more basic foods with additives kept to as low as possible, which might mean fewer condiments.
 Natural means plant-based foods or foods from the garden.

 A few years ago, the most comprehensive study on the relationship between diet and health that has ever been conducted was completed.
 The study was set up by the cooperation of three universities, Cornell University, the University of Oxford, and the Chinese Academy of Preventative Medicine.